Failed Maduro coup leader flew on pro-govt magnate's plane

 The Associated Press on May 1 first broke the story of Goudreau’s bizarre plan to train a volunteer army made up of a few dozen Venezuelan military deserters at clandestine camps along the border in neighboring Colombia.
 They planned to attack military bases and ignite a popular uprising.
 Goudreau’s partner, in what some opposition leaders called a suicide mission, was retired Venezuelan army Gen. Cliver Alcalá, who had been living in Barranquilla after fleeing his homeland in 2018.

-Alcalá surrendered to U.S. authorities in March after he was indicated on drug charges, just a few days after Colombian police seized a cache of weapons that the retired military officer said belonged to the rebel cadre he and Goudreau were readying to bring down Maduro.
+Alcalá surrendered to U.S. authorities in March after he was indicated on drug charges, just a few days after Colombian police seized a cache of weapons that the former Chávez aide said belonged to the rebel cadre he and Goudreau were readying to bring down Maduro.

 But despite no overt U.S. support, a poorly-trained force that stood no chance against Venezuela’s sizable military and indications that Maduro’s spies had infiltrated the group, Goudreau nonetheless pushed ahead with his plans.

-On May 3 — two days after the AP article — he appeared in a video from Florida claiming that a few dozen “freedom fighters" he commanded had launched a beach raid to enter Venezuela and capture Maduro.
-The invaders were caught almost immediately and the embattled leader paraded on state TV the American combatants as evidence of a U.S.-backed coup attempt.
-The raid has been widely ridiculed on social media as the “Bay of Piglets," in reference to the 1961 Cuban fiasco.
+On May 3 — two days after the AP article — he appeared in a video from Florida claiming that a few dozen “freedom fighters” he commanded had launched a beach raid to enter Venezuela and capture Maduro.
+The invaders were caught almost immediately and the embattled leader denounced the assault as a U.S.-backed coup attempt.
+The raid has been widely ridiculed as the “Bay of Piglets,” in reference to the 1961 Cuban fiasco.

 Why the plan went forward remains a mystery.
 But much attention has now shifted to the role of Durán and his brother Pedro.